WCSCourses/HelminthBioinformatics_2023/manuals/module_7_transcriptomics/module_7_transcriptomics.md

 **Figure 16.** Example of topGO result

 ---

 ### Exercise 7.4

-1) Run topGO using genes that were up-regulated in day-6 worms, compared to day-13 worms ()
+1) Run topGO using genes that were **up-regulated in day-6 worms**, compared to day-13 worms ()

 2) What do we notice about differences in day-6 and day-13 worms according to the GO enrichment?

-3) What genes are responsible for the enrichment of the top GO term?
+3) What genes are responsible for the enrichment of the top GO term (see column 8 of the topGO result)?
 Try using WormbaseParasites and other databases to gain more information about those genes and GO term.

 ---